-Whenever I finish working with my computer, I never power it off.
-Instead I send the computer into sleep or hibernate mode.
-This saves lots of time when starting the computer – I can easily continue working without loading all the projects.
+Whenever I finish working with my computer, I almost never power it off.
+Instead I send the computer into sleep or hibernate state.
+This saves lots of time at startup – I can easily continue working without reloading all the projects.
 However I discovered that recently my Windows 10 laptop started to wake up unexpectedly.
-Such unplanned wake-ups can really damage the computer, e.g. when left on a sofa, air vents can be blocked, which can lead to laptop overheating.
+Such unplanned wake-ups can damage computers, e.g. if a laptop left on a sofa, its air vents can be blocked, which leads to overheating.

 First, I thought that it’s a Windows automatic maintenance issue and I should look into it.
 Let’s check it out.

 Open Windows Control Panel, Security and Maintenance, Maintenance:

 Well, it looks like Windows started scheduled maintenance at night and that was the reason for the issue.
 Click Change maintenance settings.